simondlevy/MulticopterSim/README.md

 This simplicity of our flight-control scheme makes it easy to connect MulticopterSim to existing flight-control software like Hackflight, or even to another programming languge like Python, as plugins to the main MulticopterSim codebase.
-With the Hackflight plugin, for example, we treat the control device (e.g., joystick, Xbox game controller) as &ldquo;virtual receiver&rdquo;.

 # Using your own flight controller